2024 Cost To Replace Boiler – Estimate Boiler Prices

 In order to heat the water piped through your radiators and heating system the boiler uses a heat exchanger.
 The heat exchanger is something that moves heat from one fluid to another while always keeping the two fluids separate.
 These fluids could be any liquid or gas; in a boiler they are normally water or steam.

-Water (or steam) circulating through the house is returned to the boiler and pushed through a pipe (often copper which is highly conductive and not reactive with steam) while the burners are lit.
 The burners heat the water while it is running through the pipes.
 In order to maximize the heating process, the pipe bends back and forth to maximize the area in contact with both the heat and the heated fluid (likely water).

-But How is the Fire Provided
+How Is the Fire Provided

 In all cases the boiler is heating water, and the energy to heat the water must come from fuel.
 There are a number of different popular fuels including natural Natural Gas, Liquid Propane (LP), Fuel Oil, or electricity (actually electricity is not a fuel – but it is the product of another (huge) boiler in the power plant generating electricity).